Kenya Unveils E-Commerce Strategy To Better Harness The Digital Economy

-Its Ministry of Information, Communications and The Digital Economy and the Ministry of Trade, Investments and Industry spearheaded the strategy, supported by UNCTAD.
+Its ministry of information, communications and the digital economy and the ministry of trade, investments and industry spearheaded the strategy, supported by UNCTAD.

 “Kenya's e-commerce strategy lays the foundation for trust-building among businesses and consumers, making e-commerce more accessible and beneficial for all, including marginalized groups,” said Shamika N. Sirimanne, director of technology and logistics at UNCTAD.